 - Guess your students’ birthdates.

-- Remember also to sing on students’ birthdays!
-Some of my students introduced me to an entertaining version of “Happy Birthday” in Chinese, which has become a tradition on their classmates’ birthdays.
+- Remember to sing on students’ birthdays!
+Some of my students introduced me to an entertaining version of “Happy Birthday” in Chinese, which has become a tradition for their classmates’ birthdays:

 Young students find their ages intensely interesting.

 Elementary and middle school students like to compare their ages.
 If you’re willing, they also enjoy guessing their teacher’s age and birthdate.
-In the US, high school students like to talk about the milestones of turning 16, when or if they earn a driver’s license and becoming a legal adult when they turn 18.
+In the US, high school students like to talk about the milestones of turning 16 (when they get a driver’s license) and 18 (when they become a legal adult).

 Holidays and Special Events